UCI-GDIM31/w0-setup-check-in-Willowneox/README.md

     - [ ] Game Design & Interactive Media
     - [ ] Computer Science or related major (CS, CSE, Data Science, Informatics, etc) (please specify)
     - [ ] Art-related major (please specify)
-    - [ ] Undecided
+    - [*] Undecided
     - [ ] Other (please specify)

 3. What are you hoping to get out of this class?
+A: I hope to learn the basic programming concepts needed in game design from this class, and I also want to use this knowledge to understand which is more suited for me: design or programming.
+Additionally, I hope this class will help me feel less confused about the programming parts in the group activities of my following game design courses.
 4. What, if anything, are you nervous about for this class?

 ## Prior Experience